ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

    - Validation: Clear Python cache, restart the test environment, and run the tests again.
    - Status: To be investigated if other hypotheses are invalidated.

+## New Learnings

+1. The MockClaudeClient __init__ method has been partially updated but still doesn't accept the 'api_key' parameter.
+2. The error occurs during the setup of the test, specifically in the mock_claude_client_with_responses fixture.
+3. The test is failing before it reaches the actual test function, indicating a problem with test setup or fixture initialization.

 ## Next Steps

 1. Update the MockClaudeClient __init__ method in src/mock_claude_client.py to accept the 'api_key' parameter.
 2. Implement detailed logging in MockClaudeClient initialization to track parameter usage.
-3. Review all occurrences of MockClaudeClient in the project to ensure consistency.
+3. Review and update the mock_claude_client_with_responses fixture to ensure it's using the MockClaudeClient correctly.
-4. Verify the import statements in the test file.
-5. Update the test fixture to match the current MockClaudeClient implementation.
+4. Add logging to the test fixture to track its execution and parameter passing.
-6. Run the tests again with increased verbosity to gather more information about any remaining issues.
+5. Run the tests again with increased verbosity to gather more information about any remaining issues.

 ## Implementation Plan